NZ Retatrutide Research

 GIP Receptor Agonism

-Enhances insulin secretion and potentially improves GLP-1 receptor sensitivity.
+Enhances insulin secretion and may influence GLP-1 receptor sensitivity.
 Also active in tirzepatide.

 • GCGreceptor